 The other reason I thought I’d write this review is because I got an up-close reminder of what makes Trump National in Rancho Palos Verdes so special this past weekend.
 I played The Links at Terranea just up the street, which features similar great views and conditioning.
 That said, it’s still more of the baby brother to the Trump course.

 Trump National was formerly known as Ocean Trails before Trump bought the property and completely renovated the course from top to bottom.
-Though I never had the chance to play there before the transformation, it was a course that was always pretty well regarded.
+Though I never had the chance to play there before the transformation, it was a course that was always pretty well regarded with an oceanfront Pete Dye design.
 Unfortunately, nature was its worst enemy as several holes eroded significantly and more or less began sliding off into the ocean.
 After that, Ocean Trails played with less than 18 holes for awhile and experienced troubles.
 Whether you like what Trump’s people did with the property or not, it was more or less saved by the new ownership and renovation process.

 I know many people who consider Trump National overpriced and overhyped.
 They will say, “sure it has great ocean views, but the design is flawed because of this, that or the other.”
 I fully agree with the overpriced sentiment.
 It is expensive and garish, which you would expect from a Trump property, especially in one of the most desirable waterfront real estate markets in the country (Rancho Palos Verdes).
 But when I played there in 2008, I was very impressed with the course overall.
 Great views aside, I thought the design was fun, challenging and diverse.